RauliL/plorth/docs/api.md

   <dd>array, boolean</dd>
 </dl>

-Tests whether all elements in the array passes the test implemented by the provided quote.
+Tests whether all elements in the array satisfy the provided testing quote.

 ---